Crsctl

 -

-- Modify attributes of a specific Clusterware resource.
+[resource]- Determine the status of a specific Clusterware resource. -

 -